 Shiatsu originated in Japan from traditional Chinese medicine, with influences from more recent Western therapies.
 Although shiatsu means ‘finger pressure’ in Japanese, in practice a practitioner uses touch, comfortable pressure and manipulative techniques to adjust the body’s physical structure and balance its energy flow.
 It is a deeply relaxing experience and regular treatments can alleviate stress and illness and maintain health and well-being.

 History of Shiatsu

-Massage, along with acupuncture and herbalism, was for centuries an integral part of traditional Chinese medicine, which was introduced to Japan by a Buddhist monk in the 6th century.
+Bodywork, along with acupuncture and herbalism, was for centuries an integral part of traditional Chinese medicine, which was introduced to Japan by a Buddhist monk in the 6th century.
 The Japanese developed and refined many of its methods to suit their own physiology, temperament and climate.
-In particular, they developed the manual healing and diagnostic arts, evolving special techniques of abdominal diagnosis, treatment and massage, which are used in shiatsu today.
+In particular, they developed the manual healing and diagnostic arts, evolving special techniques of abdominal diagnosis, and pressure treatments, which are used in shiatsu today.

-However, the practice of massage known by the old name of anma (anmo or tuina in China) became gradually divorced from medicine and more associated with relaxation and pleasure.
-Certain practitioners were concerned to preserve massage and related techniques as an accepted healing art.
+This old practice of anma (anmo or tuina in China) became gradually divorced from medicine and more associated with relaxation and pleasure.
+However, some practitioners were concerned to preserve bodywork and related techniques as an accepted healing art.